 Edible refers to products containing CBD that can be eaten.
 This include CBD gummies, chewing gum, mints and chocolates.

 A liquid that has been created to be compatible with use in an e-cigarette.
 This liquid is usually produced using a combination of Propylene Glycol (PG) and Vegetable Glycerin (VG).
-Often this is flavoured depending on preference, for instance we stock a grape-flavoured vape juice.
+Often this is flavoured or enriched with other cannabinoids and terpenes, for instance we stock Love CBD e-liquid with added CBG and terpenes.

 Vape oils are also available PG and VG free.
 We stock a 100% natural vape oil by CBD Ultra.